Should we test the model assumptions before running a model-based test?: A positive result for combined procedures

 \section{A positive result for combined procedures}

 The overall message from the literature does not seem very satisfactory.
 On the one hand, model assumptions are important and their violation can severely damage results.
-On the other hand, investigating the performance of combined procedures revealed severe limitations.
+On the other hand, investigating the performance of combined procedures reveals severe limitations.

 In this section we present a setup and a result that makes us assess the impact of preliminary model testing somewhat more positively.
 A characteristic of the literature analysing combined procedures is that they compare the combined procedure with unconditional MC or AU tests both in situations where the model assumption of the MC test is fulfilled, or not fulfilled.
 However, they do not investigate a situation in which the MS test can do what it is supposed to do, namely to {\it distinguish} between these situations.
-This can be modelled in the simplest case as follows, using the notation from Section \ref{scomb}.
-Let $P_\theta$ be a distribution that fulfills the model assumptions of the MC test, and $Q\in M\setminus M_\Theta$ a distribution that violates these assumptions.
-For considerations of power, let the null hypothesis of the main test be violated, i.e., $\theta\not\in\Theta_0$ and $Q\not\in M^*$ (an analogous setup is possible for considerations of size).
-We may observe data from $P_\theta$ or from $Q$.
-Assume that a dataset is with probability $\lambda\in[0,1]$ generated from $P_\theta$ and with probability $1-\lambda$ from $Q$ (we stress that as opposed to standard mixture models, $\lambda$ governs the distribution of the whole dataset, not every single observation independently).
-The cases $\lambda=0$ and $\lambda=1$ are those that have been treated in the literature, but only if $\lambda\in(0,1)$ the ability of the MS test to inform the researcher whether the data are more likely from $P_\theta$ or from $Q$ is actually required.